xpsi-group/xpsi/docs/source/HPC_systems.rst

     Further details on MKL issues can be found in this `thread <https://community.intel.com/t5/Intel-oneAPI-Math-Kernel-Library/mkl-fails-to-load/m-p/1155538>`_

-We also need to the set the environment variable for library path to point at
+We also need to set the environment variable for library path to point at
 MultiNest:

 .. code-block:: bash